G

 Borehole Siting (Survey)

 The first decision once you have decided to drill a borehole is, where do you drill it?
 The drilling site has to be chosen and physically marked on the ground.
-This is usually done by a professional such as a Hydrogeologists or alternatively, a Water Diviner.
+This is usually done by a professional such as a Hydrogeologist or alternatively, a Water Diviner.

-Drilling & Construction of the borehole
+Drilling & Construction of the Borehole

-Once the customer has decided on which method to use for siting (either the Hydrogeologist ot the Water Diviner) and the drilling target has been pegged the next task is the drilling of the borehole.
+Once the customer has decided on which method to use for siting (either the Hydrogeologist or the Water Diviner) and the drilling target has been pegged, the next task is the drilling of the borehole.
 The customer needs to obtain quotations from a number of drilling contractors and appoint one to undertake the job.
 Please note that the customer contracts the driller to drill the borehole to a required depth - not to find the water.
-The driller cannot be held responsible for the success of the borehole, the customer pays for the depth drilled at the agreed rate regardless of the amount of water or lack thereof.
+The driller cannot be held responsible for the success of the borehole; the customer pays for the depth drilled at the agreed rate regardless of the amount of water or lack thereof.

 Drilling Method

-The drilling method used is known as "down-the-hole" (DTH) air flush rotary percussion.
+The drilling method used is known as 'down-the-hole' (DTH) air flush rotary percussion.
 A pneumatic hammer and drill bit operated at the end of the drill pipe rapidly strikes the rock while the drill pipe is slowly rotated.
 The shattered pieces of rock are removed from the borehole by compressed air which is used to drive the hammer.
-The drilling process is very noisy and very messy.
+The drilling process is very noisy and messy.
 The process can either be very dusty or very muddy or both.
 JAM Water Services however takes measures to limit the dust and control the mud that is produced during the drilling process.

 Borehole Construction